 The Truths Behind Hand Arthritis

 Arthritis can affect any joint in the body, including the joints between the 29 bones of the wrist, hand, and fingers.
-Arthritis of the hand can hurt and keep us from being able to do what we want or need to do.
+Hand arthritis especially can hurt and keep us from being able to do what we want to do.
 The most common forms of arthritis in the hand are osteoarthritis, post-traumatic arthritis (after an injury), and rheumatoid arthritis.

 Osteoarthritis is a degenerative joint disease.
 The smooth cartilage that covers the bone surfaces at the joints either is injured or wears over time.